phetsims/unit-rates/doc/implementation-notes.md

 For more insight into how the bags and items are arranged on the shelf and scale, run the simulation with the `?showCells` query parameter.
 Green cells are possible locations for bags, blue cells are possible locations for individual items.
 Animation is always to the closest cell, and (to support multi-touch) changes course if the target cell becomes occupied during the animation.
-Bags open to fill the cells that are closest to the bag.
+When a bag "opens", it becomes individual items that fill the cells that were closest to the bag.

 ## Shopping screen